 Have you just witnessed a serious accident or crime?

 Forrest boasts an amazing history, in the early 19th century there was a mix of farming practices in the area including; wheat, oats, potatoes, peas, onions and hop fields.
 These farms spawned the need for community facilities and a small township called Yaugher was formed.
-Yaugher was about two kilometres north of the site of the future Forrest township..
+Yaugher was about two kilometres north of the site of the future Forrest township.
 The huge stands of mountain ash forest in the Otways attracted saw millers who established sawmills in the in the 1860s.
 After the logging industry wound up in 2005 Forrest embarked on a new adventure tourism future and the Forrest MTB trails were established.

 Explore everything about a region by selecting a location.

-Great Ocean Road Regional Tourism acknowledges the Traditional Custodians of the Great Ocean Road region the Wadawuurung, Eastern Maar & Gunditjmara.
-We pay our respects to their Ancestors, past present and emerging.
+Great Ocean Road Regional Tourism acknowledges the Traditional Custodians of the Great Ocean Road region the Wadawurrung, Eastern Maar & Gunditjmara.
+We pay our respects to their Elders, past, present and emerging.
 We recognise and respect their unique cultural heritage and the connection to their traditional lands.
 We commit to building genuine and lasting partnerships that recognise, embrace and support the spirit of reconciliation, working towards self-determination, equity of outcomes and an equal voice for Australia’s first people.